Ambulatory Care Coop

 Department Description: The Ambulatory Float Pool is a team that consists of outpatient clinic support staff, such as Administrative Assistants, Practice Assistants, and Medical Assistants, who fill in when departments are short staffed.
-The Float Pool department provides each team member with thorough training on our most commonly used BIDMC systems, as well as customer service training.
+The Float Pool department provides each team member with thorough training on our most commonly used BIDMC systems, as well as customer service trainings.
 The Float Pool is an excellent opportunity to gain experience in different Ambulatory specialties and enhance individual skills.
 In order to effectively provide training and on-the-job experience, Float Pool employees are expected to work in the Float Pool for at least six months and then may apply for a “permanent” position in the clinics.

 Job Location: Boston, MA